JeremiahCheatham/Gforth-SDL2-Bindings/README.md

         THEN
     ;

-## Create the SDL Window
+## Creating the SDL Window
 https://wiki.libsdl.org/SDL2/SDL_CreateWindow \
-The SDL_CreateWindow function takes a c string, x, y window position, w, h window size and an optional window flag.
-An address to the window is placed on the stack or a 0/NULL.
-We will store that and then check if it's 0 to shut down.
+The SDL_CreateWindow function takes a C string, x and y window positions, w and h window sizes, and an optional window flag.
+An address to the window is placed on the stack, or a 0/NULL.
+We will store that and then check if it’s 0 to shut down.

     \ Create the SDL2 Window and store the pointer in window.
 NULL/0 is returned if failed.
     : create-window ( -- )